-The region scorecards continue to track the total percentage of timely case plan development, including the initial case plan and the subsequent case plans.
-Region performance continues to hover around the target of 95%.
-For the month of March 2020, on-time case plan completion ranged from 94% to 97%.
+The region scorecards also continue to track the timeliness of subsequent case plan development.
+Region performance related to the timely completion of subsequent case plans from July to November 2020 hovered around 85% to 90%.
+For the month of January 2021, on-time subsequent case plan completion ranged from 82% to 95%.